de-shyt/CUB_conspects/2-spring2023/Software engineering.md

 **MVC** (Model-View-Controller) — an architecture for interactive apps

-- *Model* — information the app is trying to manipulate
+- *Model* — all data and logic
-- *View* — implements visual display of the model
+- *View* — visual display of the model
 - *Controller* — receives input events from user and process them